 These kinds of hatchback/SUV crossovers aren’t exactly known for slick handling, engine power or exhilarating drives.
 When you turn the key in a Seat Ateca, you do so with very little anticipation.
 Get ready to be surprised.
 There’s a fair bit of poke, noticeably keen handling and a real responsiveness at your driving gloves disposal.

 True, with a bunch of people and some weight on board, you may struggle uphill a wee bit.
 This is not a car for rocky terrain or steep inclines.
 Nor, particularly, is it built for long hauls on motorways.
 That’s not to say you’ll struggle all that much, we’re really just telling you that Atecas are cars for urban environments.
 Well, most Atecas, that is.
-Get one of the 2.0l engine models and it’s got your back no matter what you ask of it.
+Get one of the two-litre engine models and it’s got your back no matter what you ask of it.

 Get ready to be surprised.
 There’s a fair bit of poke.